-In a 2015 survey of more than 800 healthcare providers conducted by ASBM, 80% of physicians, and 76% of pharmacists agreed or strongly agreed that the information in a biosimilar product label should specifically state for which indications approval was based on study in that disease, vs. for which approval was granted based on extrapolation from studies in other diseases.
+In a 2015 survey of more than 800 U.S. healthcare providers conducted by ASBM, 80% of physicians, and 76% of pharmacists agreed or strongly agreed that the information in a biosimilar product label should specifically state for which indications approval was based on study in that disease, vs. approval granted based on extrapolation from studies in other diseases.